Destinations Greece The Cyclades Santorini

 Skaros Rock 3 min · Imerovigli centre 5

-InsiderRoka takes outside bookings; book it before the hotel does for sunset dinner.
-The Skaros-facing suites are quieter than the south-facing ones (no path traffic).
+InsiderRoka takes outside bookings, so reserve it for a sunset dinner before the hotel fills it.
+The Skaros-facing suites are quieter than the south-facing ones, with no path traffic past the door.

 €€€€ €1,500+/night · the headline Oia and Imerovigli luxury

-Marriott Luxury Collection's flagship Santorini property (opened 2007) — 40 suites and villas across seven categories cut into the upper Oia cliff face, Charisma for dinner, the Captain's Lounge for casual all-day dining, and a separate 150-year-old Secret Wine Cave for sunset tastings.
-The full Marriott service standard with a Santorinian setting.
-For a private plunge pool, book a Wet Allure Suite; the Secrecy and Mystery Villas have the private infinity pools that make the room people remember.
+A Luxury Collection property on the upper Oia cliff face, with suites and villas across seven categories, Charisma for dinner, the Captain's Lounge for casual all-day, and a separate 150-year-old Secret Wine Cave for sunset tastings.
+The full Marriott service standard on a Santorinian setting.
+For a private plunge pool, book a Wet Allure Suite; the Secrecy and Mystery Villas hold the private infinity pools that make the room people remember.

 What it's known for